jlord/open-data-guide/transit.md

 Outside of these standards there is often the ability to serialize to several [formats]({{ site.baseurl }}/general/formats/).
 Check [here]({{ site.baseurl }}/general/formats/) for more discussion on choosing a serialized format.

-#3 Decide how to deliver your Data
+#Decide how to deliver your Data

 * API
 A great default would be to try to release the data as an API.